 Protecting Yourself After the Storm

-It hardly seems fair that storm survivors need to beware of potential fraud after a natural disaster, but fending off scam artists and unscrupulous contractors is an almost inevitable part of the cleanup.
+It hardly seems fair that storm survivors need to beware of potential fraud after a natural disaster.
+Fending off scam artists and unscrupulous contractors is an almost inevitable part of the cleanup.
 You can help keep yourself safe from these disaster parasites by taking some basic precautions.

 From there, it’s important to bring a healthy level of skepticism to any unsolicited offers that come your way.
-Before you make any decisions, double check on the contractor, policy, job offer, charity, or any other offer or request that you receive.
+Before you make any decisions, double check the following:

 Cleaning up after a natural disaster is hard enough without adding fraud into the mix.
 Making sure that you verify information and offers before making any big recovery decisions will save you time, money, and a great deal of heartache.